Chicken Congee: Classic comfort any time you want it

 Ask any Chinese person about congee and they’ll probably tell you something similar.
 This very simple dish has a magical ability to help you relax and lift your mood.
 If you like congee, also check out my seafood congee, century egg congee, eight treasure congee and breakfast congee recipes.

-Given the importance of this dish, I wanted to make it extremely easy for you to prepare a pot of tasty and reliable chicken congee whenever you feel the need.
+Given how meaningful this dish is as one of the most authentic Chinese soup recipes, I wanted to make it extremely easy for you to prepare a pot of tasty and reliable chicken congee whenever you feel the need.

 Simple ingredients for authentic Chinese chicken congee